Wegovy timeline: what to expect month by month

 41.7Near therapeutic dose~8% body weight³

-52.4Getting to max therapeutic effect~10-17% body weight³
+52.4Getting to max therapeutic effect10-17% body weight³

-6+7.2Enhanced dose beneficial in some people~18.7-25% body weight by 68 weeks⁴
+6+7.2Enhanced dose - may be beneficial for some people~18.7-25% body weight by 68 weeks⁴

-At what dose does Wegovy start working?
+At what dose - and how quickly - does Wegovy start working?

 However, meaningful weight loss usually accelerates at higher doses, especially:3